 The IDP should not be confused with an international driving licence – a document that can be purchased online but is not an official certificate and won’t be accepted globally.

-- Is a UK driving license valid in Europe after Brexit?
+Is a UK driving licence valid in the EU after a no-deal Brexit?

 No. A UK driving licence will not be valid on its own in certain EU and EEA countries after the 31 December 2020 if there’s a no-deal Brexit.
 You will have to carry both a UK driving licence and an international driving permit to legally drive in these countries.

-However, after we officially leave the EU on the 31 January 2020 we will be in a transition period for 11 months, which means we will continue to trade and follow rules as if we were still a member.
+However, until the 1 January 2021 we will be in a transition period for 11 months, which means we will continue to trade and follow rules as if we were still a member.

 The government will then seek to put in place new arrangements for EU and EEA countries to recognise UK driving licenses.